yujiri.xyz

 Reviews

-Tevi review
+TEVI review

 Combat

 The hitstun rules are bad.
-Your melee attacks inflict hitstun on enemies only if they haven't already started an action, and aren't in the dominant state (shown by a red outline); so if an enemy starts an attack at the same time as yours, they won't take hitstun like you expected and you won't have enough time to react.
+Your melee attacks stun enemies only if they haven't already started an action, and aren't in the dominant state (shown by a red outline); so if an enemy starts an attack at the same time as yours, they won't take hitstun like you expected and you won't have enough time to react.
 This is effectively simultaneous turns, like in pvp fighting games.

 Enemy design